nacholibre/url-slicer.js/README.md

 ###urlSlicer.slice(url, callback)
 The `callback` is called with one parameter which is the result object.

+The first slice can be slow, because it downloads and parses 10k lines of data.

 `slice()` will call `init()` if necessary.
 ```javascript
 { domain: 'google',